-8.6.
+8.5.
 Debugging commands

 Before any debugging commands are used, a program must be moved into the user's virtual memory.
-This is done by the PLACE-DOMAIN or DEBUG-PLACE command, or implicitly by a RECOVER-DOMAIN.
-If patches to the program segment are to be done, DEBUG-PLACE must be used.
+This is done by the PLACE-DOMAIN or DEBUG-PLACE command, implicitly by a RECOVER-DOMAIN, or by the DEBUGGER command with the domain name as a parameter.
+If patches to the program segment are to be done, DEBUG-PLACE or the symbolic DEBUGGER must be used.

 After program termination, either normal or error termination, the program is still in the virtual memory space and may be inspected or modified before restart.
-The program may be restarted by either one of the commands RUN, CONTINUE, GO or STEP.
+The program may be restarted by either one of the commands RUN, CONTINUE, GO or STEP, or the symbolic debugger may be activated by DEBUGGER.
 After error termination, the P register contains the address of the instruction following the last instruction executed.
 Depending on the kind of error, continuing execution from this address may be menaingless.